ConceptsLock a backend to a resource

-Locking a backend to a resource
+Locking a backend to a resource using keys

 A common pattern is to have one session backend for each file or document that a user has open.
 In these cases, it is usually desirable to ensure that only one session backend is running per document, so that the backend can persist changes without worrying that the underlying data has changed in the meantime.
-Jamsocket's solution to this is locks.
+Jamsocket’s solution to this is keys.

 ⚠️